 Furthermore, “we recognize the basic right of all employees to establish trade unions and employee representations.
 We are committed to working with employee representatives in candor and trust, to conducting a constructive and cooperative dialogue, and to striving for a fair balance of interests.”

-Serious violations can be reported by different methods, either by VW Whistleblower system or directly to relevant authorities depending on local legislation.
-Other violations can be reported to the local compliance organization, consisting of WirelessCar Compliance Manager and Vice President HR.
+Violations can be reported through different methods, either to firstname.lastname@example.org or directly to relevant authorities depending on local legislation.
+Violations can also be reported to the Suitable body at WirelessCar, consisting of WirelessCar Compliance Manager, Legal Counsel and Vice President People & Culture.
 The Whistleblower System guarantees the highest possible protection for whistleblowers and affected persons.
 Discrimination against whistleblowers is a serious regulatory violation and will not be tolerated.

 All WirelessCar entities have their own Whistleblower Systems, adapted to correspond to their respective local legislations.